RookeriesDevelopment/RookLink_RookCore/README.md

 - Room Level e.g. The client can use a token like room_fzagxudzny3qacvh3gtt7jieqmmt9j to get only the resources of a room (users/sensors/trainings)

 Notes:
- - Every entity level can have multiple tokens so that the client can assign each of them to different products and remove the access to a specific product if this gets discontinnued.
+ - Every entity level can have multiple tokens so that the client can assign each of them to different products and remove the access to a specific product if this gets discontinued.
  - Every resource belongs to the client, so that even when a user is created using a child entity e.g. a user added to a Room, the user is created as a client user and then linked to the room.
  - Every resource created on a child entity is automatically linked to his parent’s entities, e.g. an user added to a Room is automatically linked to his branch/chain parent.
 (It is not linked to the client since all the users belongs to the client entity).